python/cpython/Doc/library/argparse.rst

    created and how they are assigned.
 See the documentation for :meth:`add_argument` for details.

-   By default, the arg strings are taken from :data:`sys.argv`, and a new empty :class:`Namespace` object is created for the attributes.
+   By default, the argument strings are taken from :data:`sys.argv`, and a new empty :class:`Namespace` object is created for the attributes.